History of Cagliari: Reconstruction

 After the war, the population of Cagliari rebounded.
 The city was so quickly rebuilt that there was talk of the Cagliari miracle, and many apartment blocks were erected in new residential districts, often created with poor planning as to recreational areas.

-The wounds of war are still not completely healed.
 Some medieval churches, such as St. Dominic, St. Catherine and Saint Lucia, were demolished, as well as several buildings in the historic center.
 In their place there are still ruins or the emptiness of the urban fabric.
 In the city's most important cemetery there is a memorial on graves where nameless victims were buried.

-The Constitution of the Italian Republic, born from the ruins of war declared by Mussolini and the Savoy Monarchy, reconstituted the political unity of the island, begun with the Perfect Fusion in 1847, creating the Autonomous Region of Sardinia.
+The Constitution of the Italian Republic, born from the ruins of war declared by Benito Mussolini and the Savoy Monarchy, reconstituted the political unity of the island, begun with the Perfect Fusion in 1847, creating the Autonomous Region of Sardinia.
 Cagliari was declared the capital of the new autonomous institution.
 The offices of the region were concentrated in the city, which became the goal of a massive urban migration from other parts of the island.
 The population of all the municipalities of the metropolitan area increased by 205% between 1951 (221,734) and 2011 (453,728).

-Nowadays Cagliari is the hub of a modern metropolitan area of about half a million inhabitants, with a vibrant and differentiated economy, which makes it the largest and richest community of Sardinia with a standard of living equal to that of the cities of northern Italy and well away from the degradation of those in the south.
-In addition to being the center of administration of the Autonomous Region and peripheral administrations of the Italian State in Sardinia, it has a major port with a large container terminal, remarkable industrial development in particular with one of the largest oil refineries of Europe, a large university and research centers, high-standard medical facilities, a wide network of large and small commercial assets, a considerable amount of touristic traffic, and one of the most important Italian airports.
-Cagliari is the metropolis of Sardinia, a role it has continuously maintained for 2500 years.
+Cagliari is the hub of a modern metropolitan area of about half a million inhabitants.
+It is one of the largest and richest cities in Sardinia, with a standard of living comparable to that of several provinces and cities of Central and Northern Italy.
+In addition to being the center of administration of the Autonomous Region and peripheral administrations of the Italian State in Sardinia, it has a major port with a large container terminal, notable industrial development (one of the largest oil refineries in Europe), a large university, research centers, high-standard medical facilities, and one of the most important Italian airports.
+Cagliari also has a tourism industry.